mast13f/peiyang_ds210final/README.md

-## K-Mean Redistricting Greater Boston Area MassGIS Data
+## Use K-Mean to Redistrict the Greater Boston Area with MassGIS Data
 DS210 Final Project
 Peiyang Liu